-If a player suffers a laceration or a wound where bleeding occurs, or if blood is visible on a player or their uniform, the officials shall suspend the game at the earliest appropriate time and allow a maximum of 30 seconds for treatment.
-After that time, the head coach shall be informed that they have the option to substitute for the player or call a timeout.
+If a player suffers a laceration or a wound where bleeding occurs or if blood is visible on a player or his uniform, the officials shall suspend the game at the earliest appropriate time and allow a maximum of 30 seconds for treatment.
+After that time, the head coach shall be informed that he has the option to substitute for the player or call a timeout.
 If a substitute replaces the player, the opposing team shall be allowed to substitute one player.
-The bleeding player may return to the game when they have received appropriate treatment by medical staff personnel.
+The bleeding player may return to the game when he has received appropriate treatment by medical staff personnel.